arfar/magic_finder/README.md

 ## Installation, First Usage, and Updating

-### Installation
+### Requrements for Installation
-I am sorry in advance, this is a bit of a pain becuase of my lack of knowledge on how to properly "package" scripts alongside a rust binary.

-You will need `rust`, so please install that before you start.
+You will at least need `rust`, so please install that before you start.
 Follow the insrtructions [here](https://www.rust-lang.org/tools/install).

 #### Install the `magic_finder` binaries